 We know that many of our customers have enterprise environments and hundreds of thousands of assets.
 Leveraging the Dashboard will allow you to group your Risk Meters into views specific to your audience or needs.
 This FAQ will help you navigate the Dashboard page and outline the many tasks that can be accomplished.

 When you first navigate to the dashboard, you will see your Default Dashboard View and all of the Risk Meters contained in that view.
-By default, the Default Dashboard View is called “My Risk Meters” and will contain all of the Risk Meters that you have access to see.
+By default, the Default Dashboard View is called “My Risk Groups” and will contain all of the Risk Meters that you have access to see.

 Filter and Sort Options

 Looking for a specific subset of Risk Meter names?
 Want to see every risk meter that has a red score?
 Want to sort the Risk Meters in a custom order?
 You can use the various search and sort options to help organize your Risk Meters in a way that makes sense for your organization.